-What are some approximate costs for prototyping and manufacturing a small sensor gadget?
+“What are some approximate costs for developing, prototyping, and manufacturing a small electronic product?”

-I need a Prototype: How much will that cost me?
+“I need a prototype.
+How much will that cost me?”

 This is the first question that many new clients come to us with.
 It is certainly a valid question: the person asking is trying to understand what they should expect for development costs prior to a hand-off to manufacturing.